 About a third choose to get their benefits delivered through Advantage Plans, which are offered by private insurers and typically include Part D prescription drug coverage.
 The remainder sticks with original Medicare: Part A (hospital coverage) and Part B (outpatient care).
 Those beneficiaries often pair that with a stand-alone Part D plan and a Medicare supplemental plan (aka Medigap), both of which also are offered by private insurance companies.

 The current open enrollment period is for making changes related to those stand-alone drug plans and Advantage Plans: You can switch, drop or add them.

-Additionally, higher-income beneficiaries pay extra each month for their Part B and Part D premiums through so-called income-related monthly adjustment amounts, or IRMAAs.
-Your tax return from two years prior to the coverage year is generally relied on to determine whether you’re subject to the extra charges.
+Additionally, higher-income beneficiaries pay extra each month for their Part B and Part D premiums through so-called income-related monthly adjustment amounts or IRMAAs.
+Your tax return from two years before the coverage year is generally relied on to determine whether you’re subject to the extra charges.
 However, if your financial situation has changed, you can appeal the decision.
-The charts farther below show the 2020 amounts to give you a sense of how the IRMAAs are applied (income thresholds and monthly charges for 2021 have not been released yet).
+The charts further below show the 2020 amounts to give you a sense of how the IRMAAs are applied (income thresholds and monthly charges for 2021 have not been released yet).

 Here are some tips from financial advisors when it comes to determining which type of coverage is most suitable for you.

 Enrollment in Advantage Plans has more than doubled over the last decade, to 24.1 million beneficiaries in 2020 from 11.1 million in 2010, according to the Kaiser Family Foundation.

 These plans often come with low or no monthly premiums (although you usually still pay your Part B premium).
 As mentioned, they also typically include prescription drug coverage, as well as extras such as dental or vision.